 The auto completion window will list only symbol names that match the case as you have typed it.
 If this option is disabled, then all symbols that match your input, regardless of case, are listed.
 However, Source Insight will attempt to select the item that matches the case you typed.

 Tab key selects item

 If enabled, then pressing the Tab key while the completion window is showing will insert the selected item in the list.
 If this option is disabled, then a Tab key just inserts a tab.
 In any case, the Enter key can also be used to insert the selected item.

 As you type, code snippet names will be proposed in the auto-completion list along with other possible symbol matches.

 Browsing in Lists

 This section customizes the way that auto completion works while typing in symbol and file lists.

-Enables syllable matching by default.
-If this option is disabled, you can still match syllables by inserting a space character first, followed by your input.
+Enables name fragment matching by default.
+If this option is disabled, you can still match name fragments by inserting a space character first, followed by your input.

 Match members while typing

 Class and struct members are matched according to your input.
 A full symbol name is like a path that starts with the symbol's top-most container.
 For example, a class member might be named MyClass.member.
 Enabling this option will allow you to just type "member".
 If disabled, then only full symbol names are matched.
 You can still use this feature, even if disabled, by prefixing your input with a dot ('.'), like this: